-- 1. Park the machine on a level surface and disengage the blade-control switch. - Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Clean the grease fittings (Figure 38 and Figure 39) with a rag.
+- 1. Park the machine on a level surface, and disengage the blade-control switch. - 2.
+Ensure that the parking brake is engaged, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Clean the grease fittings (Figure 36 and Figure 37) with a rag.